Students earning their degree in social work

 • Creates a learning community that is both challenging and supportive

-Beyond the MSW: Choosing the Right Path for Your Social Work Degree
+Beyond the MSW: Choosing an MSS Social Work Degree

 social work program students

-Gain Practical Experience in Your Social Work Degree Program
+Gain Practical Experience in our Social Work Degree Program

-Field education is an essential part of students' educational experience in the M.S.S. program.
+Bryn Mawr's unparalleled field education opportunities stand out above the rest.
+Field education is essential to our students' educational experience in the M.S.S. program.
 Students gain hands-on, real-world experience in their field placements that propels them towards successful social work careers.

 Meet Our Social Work Program Alumni